Learn how to cook ground beef to get the most taste and flavor. We will cover how to cook the beef in a frying or saute pan.

 It is really important to make sure that your ground beef had not gone bad.

-6 Steps for how to cook ground beef
+How to cook ground beef in 5 Steps

 Here are the 5 simple steps that you are going to need to take to get the best flavor out of your ground beef.
 Remember we want to brown the beef we do not want to end up with gray ground beef.